 William “Bill” George Vallance ’64, retired Stelco employee, husband of Betty, father and grandfather.
 On March 25, 2017, at 73.

-Alan Edward Bowler ’66, landscape architect whose work is visible in green spaces throughout the greater Hamilton area, passionate scuba diver and instructor, husband of Janet, father and grandfather.
+Alan Edward Bowler ’66, a landscape architect whose work is visible in green spaces throughout the greater Hamilton area, passionate scuba diver and instructor, husband of Janet, father, and grandfather.
 On Aug.
 19, 2017, at 70.